Longevity

 Every element is intentional

-and fully licensed for your use.
+and fully provided for your use.

 - Individual founder portrait, fully licensed for your use